SeoinBack/CatGPT/README.md

+> 🚧 **Note:** This repository is currently a work in progress.
+Some features may be incomplete or may produce errors as development is ongoing.

 # Catalyst Generative Pretrained Transformer
 Catalyst Generative Pretrained Transformer (CatGPT) is a heterogeneous catalyst generative model based on Generative Pretrained Transformer 2 (GPT-2) architecture, designed to generate string representations of catalyst structures, including both slab and adsorbate atoms.